openzipkin/brave/instrumentation/http/RATIONALE.md

 ## The `TraceContext` parameter of `HttpRequestParser` and `HttpResponseParser`

-The `TraceContext` parameter of the parsers provides advanced data handling, such as `ExtraFieldPropagation.get(context, "field-name")`.
+The `TraceContext` parameter of the parsers provides advanced data handling, such as `BaggagePropagation.get(context, "field-name")`.
 This is explicitly passed to avoid reliance on expensive span scoping which no longer occurs around parse events.